 In other words, do not give of your self or your resources expecting so much as a thank you very much.

 Most likely, this stupidity originated with a taker who lacked boundaries or a scintilla of gratitude and who was really pissed off because they were possibly being held accountable for behaving like an ungrateful, uncivilized human being.

 TRUTH: No reasonable, grateful, or civilized beneficiary has ever used that last one in the presence of another human being’s generosity.

-And that is precisely the problem with platitudes: Too many of us spout them off thoughtlessly as if they are undeniable truths.
-When, in fact, they are simply a lazy, inconsiderate approach to life.
+And that is precisely the problem with platitudes: Too many of us spout them off thoughtlessly as if they’re undeniable truths.
+When, in fact, they’re often a lazy, inconsiderate approach to life.

-But here is the question we need to ask about giving “with or without expectation:”
+But here’s the question we need to ask about giving “with or without expectation:”

 Can a society be truly civilized without a two-way channel of open-hearted giving AND grateful receiving?